imronuke/ADPRES/docs/bcon.md

 # %BCON Card

-This card is used to input fuel temperature parameters. `%BCON` and `%CBCS` shall not present together.
+This card is used to input boron concentration parameters. `%BCON` and `%CBCS` shall not present together.

 | `%BCON` | Variable | Description | Remarks |
 | --- | --- | --- | --- |